pvdrz/librarian/README.md

 ## How?

-- Librarian keeps an index with all your books metadata at `~/.library/index.json`.
+- Librarian keeps an index with all your documents' metadata at `~/.library/index.json`.

-- When you store a book using `librarian store`, the file is copied to the `~/.library` folder and the metadata is added to the index file.
-Each book is indexed using the hash of the file.
+- When you store a document using `librarian store`, the file is copied to the `~/.library` folder and the metadata is added to the index file.
+Each document is indexed using the hash of the file.

 - Then you can search in your library using `librarian find`.

-- Once you found the book, you can open it using `librarian open` with the book's hash.
+- Once you found the document, you can open it using `librarian open` with the document's hash.
 This is equivalent to using `open` or `xdg-open`

 For more help, run `librarian help`.